chaconnewu/awesome-augmented/original_awesomes/awesome-json.md

 **Scala**
 * [spray-json](https://github.com/spray/spray-json) - A lightweight, clean and simple implementation in Scala.
 * [circle](http://circe.io) - Yet another JSON library for Scala.
+* [scala-jsonapi](https://github.com/zalando/scala-jsonapi) - Support library for integrating the JSON:API spec with Play, Spray and/or Circe backends.

 **Swift**
 * [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - The better way to deal with data in Swift.